-Monitoring Evaluating and Induction Program
+Monitoring and Evaluating the Induction Program

 Identify the procedures for monitoring and evaluating the Induction program.

 New teachers and their mentors are asked to fill out a survey evaluation tool that provides feedback to building principals and district administrators on the value of the Induction Program.